freedom-signal/wordpress-base/README.md

 ## `.env` file

 We keep environment variables in a `.env` file for local development.
 Environment variables are configured in Heroku, but you'll need to set up a `.env` file locally.
 See the `.env.sample` for the structure of this file.
 You will need to create a copy of this file, naming it `.env`, and replacing the values with the proper keys.
-Do no check in your `.env` file--we intentionally keep this separate from the repo to maintain our secret keys.
+Do not check in your `.env` file--we intentionally keep this separate from the repo to maintain our secret keys.

 Note that if you are pulling any themes or plugins from a private repository on Github, you will need to set up `github-oauth` as listed in the `.env.sample` file so that you can access the repos.
 You can find out how to make a token for access [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).